 Explore Other Places to Go and Hidden Gems in Kobe

-The port city of Kobe has many other popular attractions and hidden gems that are worthwhile to explore.
-For example, for those who love nature, the Nunobiki Falls, ranked the same as the Kegon Falls (華厳滝) in Nikkō National Park, is probably the next spot you want to visit.
+The port city of Kobe has many other popular attractions and hidden gems worth exploring.
+For example, for those who love nature, the Nunobiki Falls, ranked the same as the Kegon Falls in Nikkō National Park, is probably the next spot you want to visit.
+The Kitano Ijinkan-gai up on the hill is another place in Kobe for some great Instagram photos!

 To find out more about this amazing city, please refer to our article on Kobe (=゚ω゚)ノ.